Listed buildings in Brereton, Cheshire

 Brereton is a civil parish in Cheshire East, England.
 It contains 21 buildings that are recorded in the National Heritage List for England as designated listed buildings.
-Of these, one is listed at Grade I, the highest grade, three are listed at Grade II*, the middle grade, and the others are at Grade II.
-The parish is almost entirely rural.
+Of these, one is recorded at Grade I, the top grade, three are classified at Grade II*, the intermediate grade, and the others are at Grade II.
+The parish remains largely rural.
 The major building in the parish is Brereton Hall.
 The listed buildings consist of the hall and associated buildings, the church and a sundial in its churchyard, a public house, a former mill, farmhouses and farm buildings, houses or cottages, and three mileposts.